Understanding Price Elasticity of Demand: Definition, Formula, and More

 Why Does Pricing Elasticity Matter?

-One of the key roles of marketing is to reduce the price elasticity (Own-Price Elasticity of Demand) for the firm’s offerings which (when price is set properly) leads to increased profits.
+One of the key roles of marketing is to reduce the price elasticity (Own-Price Elasticity of Demand) for the firm’s offerings which (when price is set properly) leads to increased profits through better alignment with customer buying behavior.

 Firms do so by (among other things) raising the perception of the brand, improving the brand’s features, or improving reliability.
 Thus, regularly measuring price elasticity via a method such as conjoint analysis can assist in brand management and in tracking changes to brand equity.